Exund/SFSEX.PartsInjector/docs/VariablesModule.md

 # VariablesModule
 > Note: most classes discussed here are defined in `SFS.Variables`

-A very important component that is used all across the part system is `VariablesModule` defined in `SFS.Variables.VariablesModule`.
+`SFS.Variables.VariablesModule` is a very important component that is used all across the part system.

-This component is used to store string, boolean or double/float variables that can be used by other part modules.
+It is used to store string, boolean or double/float variables that can be used by other part modules.

-It needs to be referenced in the `Part` component of a part by assigning `part.variablesModule`.
+It needs to be referenced in the `Part` component of a part by assigning its `variablesModule`.

 ## Adding variables
 New variables can be defined using the `SetValue` method on one of the `VariableList<T>` of the variables module.
 There are currently 3 variables lists:
-- stringVariables
 - doubleVariables
 - boolVariables
+- stringVariables

 The signature of `SetValue` depends on the type `T` of the variable list but follow the structure:
 ```csharp